 Go into the directory where your ‘.py’ file is located.

-Press shift⇧ button and simultaneously right click at the same location.
-You will get below box.
+Press the shift⇧ button and simultaneously right-click at the same location.
+You will get the below box.

 Click on ‘Open PowerShell window here’.